rajanchoksi79/fms_c/README.md

 # 🔧 FMS - File Management System

-A lightweight command-line utility written in C for basic file and directory management operations.
+A lightweight command-line utility written in C++ for basic file and directory management operations.
 Designed to be minimal, fast, and Unix-like.

 ---